-This baby monitor has other features, including a room temperature, night light, lullaby, and sound-activated LED lights.
+This baby monitor has other features, including room temperature, night light, lullaby, and sound-activated LED lights.
 The interface is easy to use.

-The alarm system sounds when the battery is low, if baby is crying, when the temperature is not as it should be, or if the monitor is out of range.
+The alarm system sounds when the battery is low, if baby is crying when the temperature is not as it should be, or if the monitor is out of range.
 The volume of this alert can be adjusted.

 - Good monitor range.

-- Good vision with record facility.
+- Good vision with recording feature.